 - Adult termites’ bodies usually measure between ¼ to ½ inch in length.

 - Termites have three different castes: These separate them into workers, soldiers, and Alates (also known as ‘flying termites’).
-The coloring of termites will range lighter to darker going from worker, to soldier, to Alates.
+The coloring of termites will range from lighter to darker going from the worker to soldier to Alates.
 Similarly, their size will progress in the same order.

 - Termites typically have soft bodies with a hard head and powerful jaws.
 This way, they can eat through entire wood beams in one fell swoop.

 Though termites will regionally vary in size, shape, and color, they generally fit the descriptions above.
 Knowing how to identify termites and their signs of infestation, you can work to prevent further damage.

 What Are Signs of Termites in Your Home?

-The number one sign of termites in your home can be found in this guide, but is actually seeing them (very profound, we know).
-We’ve taught you what they look like, but it’s also extremely useful to know the signs of a termites in your home so that you can stop an infestation quickly or before it even starts:
+The number one sign of termites in your home can be found in this guide but is actually seeing them (very profound, we know).
+We’ve taught you what they look like, but it’s also extremely useful to know the signs of termites in your home so that you can stop an infestation quickly or before it even starts:

 1. Flying Termites: Flying termites – the Alates we mentioned earlier – will be the first to emerge from the nest in your home.
 They are looking for mates, and are attracted to light sources, so you might see them or their discarded wings before you see other signs of termites.

-3. Termite Droppings: Also known as frass, these small wood-colored pellets are often confused for sawdust.
+3. Termite Droppings: Also known as frass, these small wood-colored pellets are often confused with sawdust.
 They will accumulate around the openings to termite nests, so if it appears as though there is sawdust in a place that does not make sense to have it, be on the lookout.